 And that may be the most amazing truth of all.
 For in Jesus Christ, God did not just come to solve our problems and difficulties, and to do so at arm's length.
-No, He has come to be Immanuel, God with us, even in the midst of our suffering, even in the midst of the suffering that our disobedience has brought on us or others.
+No, He has come to be with us in the midst of our suffering, even in the midst of the suffering that our disobedience has brought on us or others.
 That's the miracle of God's grace that we celebrate this time of year.

-So of course we should not fear, no matter how heavy the loads we might bear - for God, the mighty Son of David, the Lord of all the hosts of Heaven is with us.
+So of course we should not fear, even in the midst of our most impossible problems - for God, the mighty Son of David, the Lord of all the hosts of Heaven is with us.
 Of course we should not be fainthearted, even because of our disobedience - for God has come to suffer with us and for us, to be born into poverty and to hold His royal scepter with nail-pierced hands.
 So let us not deny the sign.
 Let us not continue in our disobedience.
-Instead, let us trust Jesus' promise that, no matter how things may look today, no matter how painful and slow our steps may be, God is with us.
+Instead, let us trust Jesus' promise that, no matter how things look today, God is with us.
+Let us trust Him, no matter what happens, so that we might be established, so that we might stand on firm ground in the midst of the storm.